 Here are 5 more beauty tips for redheads before the Thanksgiving festivities begin:

-Combine that with some easy DIY ‘redhead friendly’ skincare routines.
-The weather can be harsh on the skin due to colder temperatures, inside heat, dry air, and the mix of it all.
-The best Thanksgiving skin treat is to take ½ cup of pumpkin puree (purchase a natural mixture) and mix it with a 1/3 cup of virgin, cold pressed coconut oil and 1 teaspoon ground cinnamon.
+The weather can be harsh on the skin due to colder temperatures, inside heat and dry air.
+The best Thanksgiving skin treatment is to take ½ cup of pumpkin puree (purchase a natural mixture) and mix it with a 1/3 cup of a virgin, cold pressed coconut oil and 1 teaspoon ground cinnamon.

 After showering with body wash, massage the pumpkin body mask generously into your skin.
 After 10 minutes, rinse completely with warm water then pat dry.
 The pumpkin is stocked full of antioxidants, beta carotene, vitamins and anti-inflammatory benefits.
 The coconut oil not only moisturizes but helps to exfoliate dead skin cells.
 The cinnamon helps to increase blood flow, and… well… just smells good.
 This body mask is inexpensive to make and all ingredients are available at your local market.

 Don’t fuss!
 Make use of dry shampoo for that instant volume and “clean” look.
-My favorite is Paul Mitchell ‘Express Dry’ Dry Wash.
-Then, throw it up in a neat up-do without a fuss.
+My favorite is Paul Mitchell Dry Wash Shampoo Then, throw it up in a neat up-do without a fuss.
 A great hairstyle idea is the rope braid:

 After Thanksgiving is complete, if you have extra of the pumpkin body mask from above, leave it in your hair for an overnight conditioner.

 People will be coming and going all day.
 There will be endless hugging, kissing and shaking hands with all of your guests.
 Not to mention, germs will be exchanged on door handles, TV remotes, phones, serving spoons, you name it.
 Keep hydrated, wash your hands often with anti-bacterial soap and keep a pocket hand sanitizer nearby.
-Try Bath and Body Works Anti-Bacterial in many different scents.
+Try CleanWell Botanical Foaming Hand Sanitizer.

 Your job duties for the day could be extensive: chef, maid, hostess, waiter, waitress, chauffeur.
 You want to look nice, but not wear anything too fancy that can get messy or destroyed during the day.
 Personally, I think this is the perfect occasion to break out a pair of neat, clean, dark wash comfortable boyfriend jeans.
 For prep work in the kitchen or even pre-dinner cleaning, a loose-fitting t-shirt or tunic would be perfect too.
 When it comes time for dinner, switch out the casual top for a slightly nicer sweater or long top.
 Make sure your feet stay comfortable too since you will be on them.